Darnrain1/Lemon-Drop-Hi-Res-audio-source-code/README.md

 "(1) The normal running mode of a computer, executing programs from its built-in instruction set.
 Contrast with emulation mode.
 See native language.
 (2) The highest performance state of a computer."<br>

 ### What is True Native Mode on the Saber ESS 9218 DAC?<br>
-The highest performance state of a of the QuadDAC, or the best sound QuadDAC the DAC can produce.<br>
+The highest performance state of a of the QuadDAC, or the best audio the QuadDAC can produce.<br>

 ### When did audio True Native Mode come out?<br>
 That's a good question, I would only be speculating but I think it's the late 90s.<br>